This is simply a bank of questions we’ve been asked over the years.

 Sea kayak seats are more difficult since they are a matter of preference.
 We supply a thin foam seat with the kayaks which provides a low centre of gravity and take the hard ‘edge’ of the slatting.

 What is the final finish on the canoe timbers?
-Valkyrie boats are treated with Deks Olje saturator as part of the building process.
+Valkyrie boats are treated now treated with Woodskin which is both a saturator and a low sheen varnish as part of the building process.
 This oil based product is absorbed deep into the wood, impregnating it and replacing oils and moisture removed during the kiln drying processes used in the modern timber industry.
-The saturation process also ensures that water cannot penetrate and lead to rot.
-Future treatment of the timbers simply requires additional saturation with Deks Olje as and when the wood appears to need it, generally on an annual basis.
-In the interim period the timbers can be treated with a light application of tung oil, wiped over with a cloth, which is only a ten minute job!
-Unlike a varnished surface this process does not result in peeling or flaking surfaces and does not require sanding prior to reapplication.
-The end result is a soft matt sheen.
+Future treatment of the timbers simply requires additional coats of woodskin as and when the wood appears to need it, generally on an annual basis.

 Will you deliver the boat for me?
 Delivery can be arranged.
 In each case the most cost-efficient means is used.
 Cost directly relates to distance and the cost of ferries/ freight outside of Ireland.
 In general we work to deliver multiple boats to reduce these costs.
 In most cases customers collect their boat, often using the opportunity to stay in the area and paddle some of the local rivers and lakes.
 Follow this link for a guide to Canoe trails in Northern Ireland.